Brijsunil2/quick-zip/README.md

 ## Overview

-**QuickZip** is a user-friendly web application that allows users to upload multiple files and folders, and download them as a single ZIP archive.
-It supports nested folder structures, ensuring that the original directory hierarchy is preserved in the output.
+**QuickZip** is a user-friendly web application that allows users to upload multiple files, and download them as a single ZIP archive.

 This project was created as part of a personal learning initiative and frontend experimentation.
 It allowed me to explore advanced browser APIs, ZIP file handling in JavaScript, and file input UX—all within a modern React development environment.
 QuickZip reflects my continued effort to build functional, user-centric tools while sharpening my frontend development skills.
 ---